gaiusyu/Semlog/README.md

 Fig.2 model structure in Semlog.

 ### Reproduction
+1.pip install pytorch_pretrained_bert
+2.download data

-Run "Semlog/benchmark/Semlog_benchmark.py" to get the results of Semlog directly.
+3.Run "Semlog/benchmark/Semlog_benchmark.py" to get the results of Semlog directly.

-The existing parser code reproduced in this paper relies on [LogPai](https://github.com/logpai).
+4.Run "logparsers/*.py" to reproduce results of existing parsers The existing parser code reproduced in this paper relies on [LogPai](https://github.com/logpai).

 For the parsers compared in our experiment, we reproduce the code in https://github.com/logpai/logparser.